Learning how to declutter your home can feel like a huge task, but trust me, it’s worth it to create a peaceful and organized living space.

 As you’re decluttering if you end up with items that don’t fit in the designated drawer or container?
 Time to go back to step 2.

-5. Utilize your furniture storage
+5. Utilize furniture storage

 Do you have a desk with storage, room under your bed, or an empty bookcase?
 Utilize these spaces well with step #4.
 You will be surprised how much more space you will create in these spots when you have the right containers to store your items in.